kbarni/kindlepuzzles/README.md

 Some games however won't work or are difficult to play.
 Some need keyboard and some need right click to play correctly.

 *Note:* Work on adding a keyboard is already on its way, but currently the window doesn't resize itself correctly.
+Feel free to add new features and create pull requests, I'll update the code.